khaledrakhisi/TelematicData/README.md

 This app takes telematic data from devices installed on remote construction machines and display this data and location on the map as a live dashboard.

-This app has one technical challenge and it is being really responsive to verietry of screen sizes. it has multi theme in an efficient way.
+This app has one technical challenge and it is being really responsive to variety of screen sizes. it has multi theme in an efficient way.
 If you are looking for a way to implement theme using Context API then take look at it.

 ## Getting Started